 - 12.1 The Members may appoint a Guardian of the Fund.
 The appointment terminates only if the Guardian dies, resigns or becomes incapable of managing financial affairs.
-The Guardian may appoint a successor Guardian to take office in any of those events. - 12.2 An appointment of a Guardian must be in writing. - 12.3 If there is a Guardian then despite anything else in the Deed or Rules: - in acting as trustee of the Fund, the Trustee must comply with any direction of the Guardian; - (b) rules 7.3 and 7.5 have no effect; and - (c) the Guardian may replace the Trustee if the replacement Trustee meets Government Requirements.
+The Guardian may appoint a successor Guardian to take office in any of those events. - 12.2 An appointment of a Guardian must be in writing. - 12.3 If there is a Guardian then despite anything else in the Deed or Rules: - (a) in acting as trustee of the Fund,the Trustee must comply with any direction of the Guardian; - (b) rules 7.3, 7.5 and 11.2 have no effect; and - (c) the Guardian may replace the Trustee if the replacement Trustee meets Government Requirements and the Members may not dismiss the Trustee.

-SUPERRULES 2005 - CONTENTS
+SUPERRULES2007 - CONTENTS